mbusigin/disbatch/README.md

 Disbatch 4 is a scalable distributed batch processing framework using MongoDB.
 It runs on one-to-many nodes (servers), where each node handles hundreds to thousands of concurrent tasks for one or more plugins.
-Disbatch can be updated and restarted as needed to deploy changes without interrupting currently running tasks.
+Disbatch 4 can be updated and restarted as needed to deploy changes without interrupting currently running tasks.

-The Disbatch daemon starts independent tasks using the specified plugin, and a separate process provides the JSON API for the browser and CLI front ends.
+The Disbatch 4 daemon starts independent tasks using the specified plugin, and a separate process provides the JSON API for the browser and CLI front ends.

+This is almost a complete rewrite of Disbatch 3, written by Matt Busigin.

 For an in-depth description of the design, see [Design](docs/Design.md).